jeffreysbrother/generator-tcg/README.md

 * rename .jsrc to .js?
 But sometimes both files exist!
 * find a way to convert .jsrc file contents to ES6!
 * probably want to run all the commands from the funnel/ directory
+* check if config.json exists in the funnel/ root.
+If not, create it with the necessary contents.